 Make sure the bed rail is properly fitted and that there are no gaps between the rail and mattress.

 Alternatively, you could simply put the cot mattress on the floor.
 Make sure it’s positioned away from the wall so the child cannot become trapped.

 Another idea would be to use the same cot mattress in a low bed, or floor bed.

 Be careful where you allow your baby to fall asleep.
-If your child rolls into an unsafe sleep position on a beanbag, waterbed, couch, sheepskin rug or other soft, cushiony place, they may suffocate.
+If your child roles into an unsafe sleep position on a beanbag, waterbed, couch, sheepskin rug, or other soft, cushiony place, they may suffocate.

-As children become more mobile, they’re more prone to getting entangled in window-blind cords and baby-mobile strings.
+As children become more mobile, they’re more prone to getting entangled in cords, especially window blind cords.

 If left hanging they can form a dangerous loop or noose around the child’s neck.
 Remove these altogether or tie them up high in a knot.

 For starters, make sure their cot is well away from any window blinds (and their cords).

 Safety Switches and Power-Point Covers